elugens/hello-javascript/docs/additional-questions/regular-expressions/regexp-string-methods.md

 ---

-### Are there any ramifications when we run global regexp.tests repeatedly on different sources?
+### Are there any ramifications when we run global regexp.test repeatedly on different sources?

 <details>
   <summary><strong>View Answer:</strong></summary>